 Know your available module styles.

-The above image shows the 'Module Class Suffixes' and corresponding formatting for the Lightfast template (for your template's available suffixes, see the Demo).
-We're going to set our Main Menu to have the formatting of the 'light' suffix in this example.
+The above image shows the 'Module Class Suffixes' and corresponding formatting for the Onyx template (for your template's available suffixes, see the Demo).

 Add the suffix.